10.7 Raising awareness about youth work

 The Digital Youth Information Chat Service enables users to chat online with a Youth Information Worker.
 It supports 16- to 25-year-olds, parents/guardians, and people who work with young people.
 It is ran by Crosscare, SpunOut, YMCA Ireland and Youth Work Ireland.
 Information about youth work may also be disseminated through the chat service.

-Youth work providers also disseminate information to their service users and referral channels, about the youth work opportunities which they provide.
+Youth work providers also spreads information to their service users and referral channels about the youth work opportunities that they provide.

 Youth Work Ireland Week

-Youth Work Ireland Week is an annual week which celebrates the work of local youth services around Ireland.
-The week targets young people, youth workers and volunteers.
+Youth Work Ireland Week is an annual week that celebrates the work of local youth services around Ireland.
+This week targets young people, youth workers and volunteers.
 It aims to celebrate and highlight what communities and young people can do in partnership to build a better Ireland.

 Youth Work Changes Lives

 Youth Work Changes Lives was a national campaign ran from 2017-2019.
 It aimed to highlight the positive contribution of youth work to young people, local communities and Irish society as a whole.
 The campaign was initially aimed at national politicians, and later also targeted local politicians, civil society and the population as a whole.
 It was organised by the National Youth Council of Ireland (NYCI) in partnership with its member organisations and the wider youth work sector.